Kévin Estre: Sportscar career

 Estre decided to switch to sportscars in 2008, continuing his collaboration with Graff Racing into the Porsche Carrera Cup France.
 He won a race at the final round of the season at Magny-Cours and scored another three podiums, finishing fifth overall.

-He remained in the series for 2009, but switched to Sofrev — ASP.
-This time he added race victories at Nogaro, Le Castellet and Circuit de Lédenon, improving to fourth position in the series standings.
+Estre remained in the series for 2009, but switched to Sofrev — ASP.
+This time, he added race victories at Nogaro, Le Castellet and Circuit de Lédenon, improving to fourth position in the series standings.
 As well as this, Estre competed in the Le Castellet round of the 2009 FIA GT3 European Championship season with MP Racing.

-In 2010, he continued his participation in the Porsche Carrera Cup France with Sofrev — ASP.
+In 2010, Estre continued his participation in the Porsche Carrera Cup France with Sofrev — ASP.
 He again scored five wins, with a total of twelve podium finishes.
 This allowed him to enter the title battle with Frédéric Makowiecki, but Estre finished the season as runner-up to Makowiecki, by two points.
 Estre also raced with Mühlner Motorsport in the opening two rounds of the 2010 FIA GT3 European Championship season and the season-opening Oschersleben round of the 2010 ADAC GT Masters season.

 Estre at the 2011 Monza Porsche Supercup round.

 In 2011, Estre remained in the Porsche Carrera Cup France for a fourth successive year, but he joined the AS Events team.
 He dominated the season, amassing ten wins and took the championship title with an eventual margin of 113 points over his closest championship rival, Sylvain Noël.
 Additionally he made his début in both the Porsche Supercup and the Porsche Carrera Cup Germany with Attempto Racing.
-In the Supercup he raced on a full-time basis, finishing seventh with a win at Monza.
+In the Supercup, he raced on a full-time basis, finishing seventh with a win at Monza.
 In the German series, he only competed at the Norisring.

 For 2012, Estre decided to concentrate on the Supercup and the German series, continuing with Attempto Racing.
 In the Supercup, he finished as runner-up to René Rast, with one win at the Hungaroring.
 In the German series, he finished fourth, winning the 24 Hours Nürburgring support race held on the Nordschleife.
 He qualified on pole position for the 24 Hours with a laptime of 8:10.9, averaging 186.1 km/h.